Nubentos/covid-19_API/README.md

 We covered in this repository the next list of resources.

-1.[ ]
-Postman collection ready to import in your Postman API Client 1.[ ]
-Client SDK in Java Languaje
+[ ] Postman collection ready to import in your Postman API Client.

+[ ] Client SDK in Java Languaje.

-1.[ ]
-Client SDK in JavaScript Languaje
+[ ] Client SDK in JavaScript Languaje.

-1.[ ]
-Client SDK in Node.js Languaje
+[ ] Client SDK in Node.js Languaje.